-The firmware is composed out of the Boot-up software (BOS), the Resource Management System (RMS) and the Flash Loader (FL).
-The BOS applies the essential configuration, internal testing and the start-up.
-The RMS implements a low level application interface (API) to the Smartcard Embedded Software and provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions.
-The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the manufacturing process and also at user premises - if ordered.
+The firmware of both alternative versions is composed out of the:

+- Boot-up software (BOS), the Resource Management System (RMS), the Flash Loader (FL) and the RFI • supporting functions.
+The BOS applies the essential configuration, internal testing and the start-up. - The RMS implements a low level application interface (API) to the Smartcard Embedded Software and • provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions. - The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the • manufacturing process and also at user premises - if ordered. - The Radio Frequency Interface Application Interface (RFAPI) functions consist of executable code in the • ROM which is part of the TOE and a SOLID FLASHTM NVM code part which is delivered separately to the user and which is not part of the TOE.